 The consultant does not conclusively state that the development 'will' be meaningly harmful to her health, he asserts that she could be at risk of contact with dust and toxins whilst entering and exiting the house.
 He does not assert that risks will extend to life within the dwelling.
 Furthermore, he indicates that if the ability to park near the house is lost then it could leave her housebound and at risk of being unable to attend medical appointments.
 For the reasons set out below, it is not definitive that the grant of planning permission would result in the inability to park at the dwelling.
-The consultant's letter suggests a possible unfamiliarity with the dwelling.
+The consultant's letter suggests a possible unfamiliarity with the dwelling in that he refers to the future liklihood of requiring wheelchair access to the dwelling.
 The levels and constrained proportions of the frontage to the property may make the provision of wheelchair access very difficult to achieve.